 This is a special case of the problem with journalism in general: the money dried up with the exclusivity.
 About the only press that’s done at all well are the technology sites, who ripped down those tedious walls between editorial and advertising and gave up any reluctance to live off payola around the turn of the millennium, turning into utter and unapologetic shills.
 (Though it’s not clear those walls were ever up in music journalism.)

 Even in the ’80s and ’90s, the pay was bloody dismal — I quit X-Press twice because of their widely-attested habit of asking for stuff then not running it, thus not paying you — and the main attraction was that it beat working for a living; but even that beer money level is now largely gone.
 Though I enjoyed it — even the tedious bits were pretty fun — I’m a computer system administrator primarily because there’s no money in writing about music.
 This Baffler story is me after I moved from near-unemployable nonprofit lifer to overpaid geek.
 I eat way better now.

-(I have told Phil Sandifer that if this freelance pop culture academic lark doesn’t work out, he could probably do quite well as a sysadmin.
+(I have told Elizabeth Sandifer that if this freelance pop culture academic lark doesn’t work out, she could probably do quite well as a sysadmin.
 This was intended as a scary story.)

 Thirty years later, I’m still in recovery from my few years’ writing about music for money.
 To the point where, when Ben Butler said in 2001 “hey let’s do this thing, I’m calling it Rocknerd,” I was in there like a shot.
 Because this is fun!
 But apart from the occasional hit, I know better than to think anyone cares.
 The reviews are useful and important for small bands …